Roopesht/dummy_repo/README.md

-# dummy_repo
+# Dummy Repository

-Dummy repo is created for demonstrating the Github
+This repository was created by Roopesh, to demonstrate the abilities of the github.
+People can checkout, checkin files in to this repo.